SystemsGenetics/GEMmaker/docs/nextflow_config.rst

 remote_list_path
 ================

-The path (full or relative) to the list of SRA Run IDs to be downloaded from NCBI.
-This must be a text file with one SRR/DRR/ERR number per line.
-No blank lines are allowed
-If no remote files are to be downloaded, set parameter as "none"
+The path to the list of SRA Run IDs to be downloaded from NCBI.
+This must be a text file with one SRR/DRR/ERR ID per line.
+No blank lines are allowed.
+If no remote files are to be downloaded, set this parameter to ``"none"``.

 Default:

 .. code:: bash
   remote_list_path = "${PWD}/examples/RemoteRunExample/SRA_IDs.txt"

-Example of format:
+Example of ``SRA_IDs.txt`` format:

 .. code:: bash
   SRR360147
   SRR493289
   SRR1696865
   SRR2086505